dyang304/math_init.js/README.md

 \\\[ ...
 \\\]

-If you need to type a dollar sign outside a math formula, use <code>&amp;dollar;</code> instead of a dollar sign to avoid rendering problems.
+If you need to type a dollar sign outside a math formula, use <code>\$</code> instead of just a dollar sign to avoid rendering problems.